Generated mountain freestone river scene representing Montana's Boulder River, not an exact location photo

 If the Boulder is blown out, muddy, or too cold and pushy to wade cleanly, move to a larger river with steadier flow support instead of trying to outguess a freestone already saying no.

-Use Montana's current fishing regulations for any district exceptions, then apply the stream-access law correctly: enter from legal public points and stay within the ordinary high-water mark rather than crossing posted private land.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Use Montana's current fishing rules for any district exceptions, then apply the stream-access law correctly: enter from legal public points and stay within the ordinary high-water mark rather than crossing posted private land.

-Forest Service public corridor south of Big Timber with primitive roadside camping and easy river scouting.
+Forest Service public area south of Big Timber with primitive roadside camping and easy river scouting.

 Chippy Park Campground

-A developed Forest Service campground with direct Boulder River access and a practical upper-corridor starting point.
+A developed Forest Service campground with direct Boulder River access and a practical upper-area starting point.

 Falls Creek Campground